0x0ade/cityxvii/readme.md

 Instead of fetching every post upfront, Rotonde fetches posts when they're needed.
 The only "metadata" required is the ID.

+Note that this removes all thread-related functionality from CityXVII, as the thread's children cannot be determined without fetching every post's root ahead of time.

 ### Support for Rotonde-specific deviations

 Rotonde requires a few extensions which aren't part of the vanilla Citizen schemas.